 Some suggest that S mode was meant to be a competitor to the popular ChromeOS that is proving to be very popular among students in the United States, though Microsoft has not spoken about that.

 S mode still comes with Windows Defender antivirus, and if you turn off S mode, your computer will still be protected by Windows Defender.
-Microsoft says the way Windows Defender works in S mode may be different, but you can rest assured that Windows always has your back, by default, no matter what mode you’re in.
+Microsoft says the way Windows Defender works in S mode may be different, but you can rest assured that Windows software will keep your computer safe, by default, no matter what mode you’re in.

 Also worth noting is that if you have another third-party antivirus in mind, Microsoft lets you install it.
 And as soon as you do, the Windows 10 OS will automatically detect it and turn off its Windows Defender antivirus; there’s no need for you to turn any antivirus on or off.